Workfare in the United Kingdom: Criticism

 The Guardian newspaper claimed in February 2012 that businesses in the UK which take staff via "work for your benefits programmes" included Asda, Maplin, Primark, Holland & Barrett, Boots, and McDonald's.
 The policy is similar to that which the Conservative Party administration hoped to introduce in the mid to late 1990s, which would most likely have been carried through had John Major not been defeated by Tony Blair in the 1997 general election.

 Critics also ascertain that the majority of menial, low paid jobs would end up being carried out by people on workfare who, because they are working but unpaid, would not be counted among the unemployment figures.
 In an article in the Huffington Post, Dr Simon Duffy likened workfare to slavery.
 The Green Party of England and Wales has also voiced its opposition to workfare.

 Academics have argued that, as workfare participants are essentially providing work that is beneficial to the employer, whether public or private, they should be granted employment status (as a worker or an employee) or, at least, employment protection, even regardless of status.

-Academic analysis
+Research

-Academic analysis by the Department of Work and Pensions has cast doubt on the effectiveness of workfare policies.
-After surveying the international evidence available from America, Canada and Australia the report states:
+A 2008 review by the Department for Work and Pensions found has cast doubt on the effectiveness of workfare policies.
+After surveying evidence available from America, Canada, and Australia, the report states: